brokensandals/ArrangeWindows.spoon/README.md

 # ArrangeWindows.spoon

-A spoons (plugin) for [hammerspoon](https://www.hammerspoon.org) that lets you quickly rearrange all your windows to match various layouts.
+A spoon (plugin) for [hammerspoon](https://www.hammerspoon.org) that lets you quickly rearrange all your windows to match various layouts.

 ## Setup